 Our mountain experience also invites adults to enjoy the landscape.
 For this purpose, durable landscape furniture has been ergonomically and modularly developed and gently integrated into the landscape at spots with the most beautiful views.
 Local materials and production in a local carpenter’s workshop make them especially sustainable.

 Podcast on the mountain

-Two of the furniture installations are “listening benches” – especially for children.
-In the two audio stations, the mountain, mother nature, a stone figure, a cow, the lift operator Peter and farmer Georg have their say in six entertaining podcast snippets.
-Traditions and rules on the mountain, as well as interesting facts about the Hennesteck become an entertaining radio play.
+Two of the furniture installations are “listening benches” – audio stations especially for children.
+In the two audio stations, the mountain, mother nature, a stone figure, a cow, chair lift operator Peter and farmer Georg tell stories in six entertaining podcast snippets – traditions and rules on the mountain, as well as interesting facts about the Hennesteck become an entertaining radio play.